Park Overview

 Hiking in Lassen Volcanic National Park

-Lassen is made for hikers of all abilities and ages; wheelchair-accessible area, lakeshore strolls, several summits to bag, and multi-day backcountry trips.
+Lassen is made for hikers of all abilities and ages: wheelchair-accessible area, lakeshore strolls, several summits to bag, and multi-day backcountry trips.
 The park offers over 150 miles of trails.
-Much of the park was burned by the 2021 Dixie Fire, and please visit the park website for current conditions after the fire.
-Even after the fire, there is still several days’ worth of great hiking to plan for.
+Much of the park was burned by the 2021 Dixie Fire.
+Visit the park website to learn about the current conditions after the fire.
+Even after the fire, there are still several days’ worth of great hiking to plan for.

 Make sure to have plenty of water and stay on the trails.